Koivunoksa/koivunoksa/content/_index.md

 en = """
 ## Table beneath the birches

 Koivunoksa keeps its focus on a concise weekly menu so that every ingredient can be harvested, preserved, and plated at its peak.
-Lunch leans lighter, dinner stretches into five thoughtful waves, and a chef's counter is available for deeper tastings with advance booking.
-Reservations open 30 days ahead.
+Lunch leans lighter, dinner stretches into five thoughtful waves, and the chef's counter is saved for deeper tastings for those who wander in.
+We are walk-in only for the moment—just arrive hungry.
 """
 fi = """
 ## Pöytä koivujen alla

 Koivunoksa rakentaa viikon ruokalistan tarkasti, jotta jokainen raaka-aine voidaan nostaa esiin parhaimmillaan.
-Lounas on kevyempi, illallinen etenee viiteen huolelliseen aalttoon ja chef's counter tarjoaa syvemmän tastingin ennakkovarauksella.
-Pöydät avataan varattaviksi 30 päivää etukäteen.
+Lounas on kevyempi, illallinen etenee viiteen huolelliseen aalttoon ja chef's counter tarjoaa syvemmän elämyksen kaikille, jotka poikkeavat paikalle.
+Tällä hetkellä otamme vastaan vain walk-in vieraita – tule paikalle, kun koivut kutsuvat.
 """

 [extra.menu_intro]